 Polio and typhoid are known to be present in Peru, so it is worth getting a vaccination for each of these diseases from your local GP before you leave.
 Prices can vary but are not generally more than S/50.
 Malaria is present in rural areas, so cover up to avoid mosquito bites especially at altitudes of less than 1500m.

-As with travel to all other countries abroad, it is vital that you get travel insurance before you leave.
+As with travel to all other countries abroad, it is vital that you get travel insurance before you leave for Peru.
+Even for short trips, our go-to travel insurance provider is World Nomads, which is also recommended by Lonely Planet, HostelWorld, and other major travel companies.

 Healthcare is expensive and often not present in some areas, so it is essential that you hold a policy which is fully comprehensive and especially one that covers repatriation and loss of travel documents.